Monday, November 16, 2009

 I tried to bend my little finger

-Without a slightest move in the neighbor
+Without the slightest move in its neighbor

 And how humiliated I felt